thladnik/vxPy-app/README.md

 * Ubuntu: `bash run.sh path/to/your_config.yaml`

 Alternatively, if you plan on adding your own stimuli or analysis routines, follow the installation steps in the core documentation at [VxPy](https://github.com/thladnik/vxPy)

+> [!NOTE]
+> The first time when running the example configuration, it may take a while for everything to start.
+Even after VxPy has started, the Camera process monitor may be stuck on "Starting" while VxPy is downloading the camera sample files.